cebartling/project-ideas/README.md

-# project-ideas
-List of project ideas, spike solutions and experimentations.
+# Project ideas, spike solution and experimentations

+## Kubernetes

+- Deploy NGINX as an API gateway
+- Log correlation with correlation identifier usage

+## Serverless

+- Using a Python 3 runtime
+- Using Redis for caching

+## Firebase